 Passive Solar design is an aspect of building design in which the solar cycle is exploited in Winter to provide passive building heating for free.
 In essence the heat of the Sun is 'captured' in Winter to provide building heat - so known as designing for solar gain.

-The Passive part of passive solar design comes from the fact nothing 'active' is done to achieve this, i.e. no machinery or complex technology is employed, just the way the building is constructed that does the work.
+The Passive part of passive solar design comes from the fact nothing actually 'active' is done to achieve this outcome, i.e. no machinery or complex technology is employed, its just the way the building is constructed that does all the work.

 The big win for the home owner is that the cost of keeping the house comfortable is greatly reduced; no 'active' air cons etc are required.
-This also protects the owner from rising fuel costs in the future.
-Also a Passive Solar designed house often has a better air quality and general 'atmosphere' than a traditional house as more light enters the property.
+This also has the benefit of protecting the owner from rising fuel costs in the future.
+Also a Passive Solar designed house often has a better air quality and generally better 'atmosphere' than a traditional house as more natural light enters the property.

 1. Aperture (Collector)

 The hard, darkened surface of the storage element.
-This surface; which could be that of a masonry wall, floor, or partition (phase change material), or that of a water container; sits in the direct path of sunlight.
-Sunlight hits the surface and is absorbed as heat.
+This surface; which could be that of a masonry wall, floor, or partition (phase change material), or that of a water container; sits in the direct path of the sunlight.
+So sunlight hits the surface and is absorbed as heat.

 3. Thermal mass